CloudFoundry276/WeatherForecastLibrary/README.md

 To get weather forecast report of next 12 hours with time interval of 3 hours between report.

-Find library on https://pypi.org/project/hawamaan/ to use in your project.
+Find out our library on https://pypi.org/project/hawamaan/ to use in your project.